zangqing/SMS-Spam-Filtering/README.md

 messages.

 # Findings
-Bag of Words model and Bag of Words model with bigram have relatively better performance over TF-IDF model and TF-IDF model with bigram.
+Found that Bag of Words model and Bag of Words model with bigram had relatively better performance over TF-IDF model and TF-IDF model with bigram.